stormpath/stormpath-console-guide/source/organizations.rst

 On the left-hand side you will see a link to the Organization's Account Stores.
 For more information, see  :ref:`organizations-account-stores` below.

-Adding Custom Data to an Organization
+AddCustom Data to an Organization
 --------------------------------------

 In the "Custom Data" section of the Organization page, you will see two tabs: "Editor" and "JSON".